drubiks/useful-tools/README.md

 # useful-tools
-Codes that has helped us, and might help others
+Codes that have helped us, and might help others